Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Getting the project

 > __IMPORTANT__:
 > This project uses Git Large Files Support (LFS).
-Downloading a zip file using the green button on Github
-> **will not work**.
-You must clone the project with a version of git that has LFS.
-> You can download Git LFS here: https://git-lfs.github.com/.
+See the [LFS site](https://git-lfs.github.com/) for installation options and commands for your local system.

-The project is using `git-flow` branching strategy, as such:
+The project uses the `git-flow` branching strategy, as such:
- - the team does active development on `develop` branch
+ - `develop` branch contains all active development
  - `master` branch contains release versions

-To get the project on your machine you need to clone the repository from Github using the following command-line command:
+To get the project on your machine you need to clone the repository from GitHub using the following command-line command:
 ```
 git clone git@github.com:Unity-Technologies/com.unity.multiplayer.samples.coop.git
 ```